 In this post we cover all you need to know plus a whole lot that you won’t find anywhere else, including the answer to those questions.

-Bookmark this page since we’ll be updating and improving the reports, images and videos throughout the year.
+Bookmark this page since we’ll be updating and improving the reports, images and videos every year going forward.

 Make this your go-to resource for Taichung Bike Week.